KBrazier2/Krazy_Kalendar_5_07282020/README.md

 We were tasked with creating a work day scheduler that allowed the user to add and save tasks and events for each hour of the day.

+- Table showing rows of hours in given day